The Scorpion King: Sword of Osiris: Plot

 An alternate scenario depicts Mathayus kidnapped by the villains and it is Cassandra who fights to free him.
-If the player fails to defeat Isis, which happens if the player failed to collect all six runes, she flees with the Scorpion Stone.

 Reception

 The Scorpion King: Sword of Osiris received mixed to positive review upon release.
 On Metacritic, the game received an average score of 72 out of 100, indicating "mixed or average reviews".

 Its review scores included 8/10 from GameSpot, 82/100 from GameSpy, 9/10 from GameZone, and 8/10 from IGN.